City of York Council Early Years Funding Policies and Procedures

 If your setting changes ownership you'll be required to inform Ofsted.

-If a change means the Provider is no longer eligible to receive the FE the provider will be removed from CYC’s Directory of Providers.
-Any funding already paid during that term may have to be repaid.
+If a change means the Provider is no longer eligible to receive the funded early education entitlement the provider will be removed from CYC’s Directory of Providers.
+Any funding already paid during that term will be reclaimed.

 Funding a child who moves setting during the term